 This letter is sponsored by the Federal AIDS Policy Partnership's HIV Health Care Access Working Group.
-The HHCAWG co-chairs are Carmel Shachar with the Center for Health Law and Policy Innovation (cshachar@law.harvard.edu), Amy Killelea with the National Alliance of State and Territorial AIDS Directors (akillelea@NASTAD.org) and Andrea Weddle with the HIV Medicine Association (aweddle@hivma.org).
+The HHCAWG co-chairs are Amy Killelea with the National Alliance of State and Territorial AIDS Directors (akillelea@NASTAD.org) and Andrea Weddle with the HIV Medicine Association (aweddle@hivma.org).

-- Leave People with HIV and Millions of Others without Coverage that Will Meet Their Basic Medical Needs.
+- Reopen the door to allowing insurers to deny coverage due to pre-existing conditions or charge higher premiums based on health status creating a two-tier non-group insurance market where the compliant plans will disproportionately cover individuals with greater medical needs leading to higher premiums in the compliant market.2 This provision will leave health coverage priced out of reach for those who need it the most, including many people with HIV. - Leave People with HIV and Millions of Others without Coverage that Will Meet Their Basic Medical Needs.
 Allowing states to waive the Essential Health Benefits that ensures access to key service categories, including prescription drugs, mental health and substance use treatment and preventive services will result in people with HIV and others paying more for coverage that does not meet their basic medical needs. - Provide Inadequate Funding to Stabilize the Individual Insurance Market and Give States the Flexibility to Create High Risk Pools: The Patient and State Stability fund that is intended to stabilize markets and keep costs down in states that waive community rating for health status is woefully underfunded and will be insufficient to ensure affordable premiums for individuals with chronic conditions.
 In addition, State High Risk Pools, one of the options available to the states with the funding, have largely failed people with HIV in the past due to their high out-of-pocket costs and restricted benefits.
 We strongly support stabilizing the individual market through reinsurance in communities, many in rural areas, where the number of potential enrollees has been insufficient to support a competitive environment but not as a substitute for re-introducing discriminatory practices to the individual insurance market. - Defund Planned Parenthood: Planned Parenthood offers people of all genders essential sexual health services, including STD screening and treatment, HIV and hepatitis C testing and linkage to care services, and HIV preventative services.
 Planned Parenthood clinics are the sole source for HIV and hepatitis C testing in many rural communities as was the case in Scott County, Indiana where following the closure of the local Planned Parenthood clinic the 2015 HIV outbreak occurred. - Eliminate the Prevention & Public Health Fund: This funding is critical to building local capacity to detect and respond to infectious diseases, such as hepatitis C and HIV, and other public health threats.
 Abandoning this critical investment will set back public health and security.